 Freelancers and marketplaces

 Online marketplaces, which started off offering goods, now are popularly selling services as well.
 This works as a great benefit for scientific community, especially for experts and postdocs who would like to offer their services and consult on specific projects.
 An online marketplace also allows access to resources that may not be available in-house or may be needed only for a short period of time.
 Take, for examples, NGOs, who have huge datasets but can’t afford a full-time data science team.
 Hiring a freelance researcher helps them save time and costs, and also allows them to utilize the power of data analytics to drive their fundraising campaigns.
 Freelance data scientists are in great demand in the biotech industry as well.
 An online network allows interdisciplinary collaborations – researchers can work with editors, startups can work with subject matter experts – the combinations are limitless.
 It’s safe to say that the freelance market will only grow, as more and more individuals and organizations encourage the flexibility of remote working.
-Why, even NASA has been hiring freelancers!
+Why, even NASA is crowdsourcing talent!
 While most networking in the world has so far been taking place as conventions and conferences, online marketplaces are quickly changing that.

 According to the Global Workplace Analytics, 50% of the US workforce holds a job that is compatible with at least partial telework and approximately 20-25% of the workforce teleworks at some frequency.
 Kolabtree has a remote team spread out across three timezones.
 Telecommuting is becoming integrated within corporate culture, with companies like Dell, Amazon and Apple offering work-from-home opportunities.
 Remote working also improves concentration and productivity, and is less expensive for both the recruiter as well as the employee.